ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-drag-force.md

 $$P_d=\vec{F_D}\cdot\vec{v}=\frac{\rho C_DAv^3}{2}$$

 #### Terminal Velocity
-When an object is in free-fall in a liquid, gravity is counteracted by drag until they reach an equilibrium.
+When an object is in free-fall in a liquid, gravity is counteracted by drag until it reaches an equilibrium.
 At this equilibrium the net force on the object, $\vec{F_{net}}$, equals zero and the object's velocity stays constant:

 ![terminalvel](/assets/physics/terminal_velocity.png?style=centerme)